Will338/SELMA-project/README.md

 tr '$' '\n' | \
 sed '/^$/d' > $Tree_dir/Separate_and_cluster_seqs/peridiniales_seqs.faa

-#Take out non-diatom stramenopiles since these contain a large number of sequences relative to other groups, so will need clustering to a lower percentage identity
+#Separate non-diatom stramenopiles since these contain a large number of sequences relative to other groups, so will need clustering to a lower percentage identity
 cat $Tree_dir/Separate_and_cluster_seqs/short_seqs_removed.faa | \
 sed -E 's/(>.*)/£\1$/' | \
 tr -d '\n' | \